The Scenarios of Females Inheriting Hemophilia

 As an X-linked recessive trait, hemophilia occurs almost exclusively in males.
 However, there are circumstances where females can experience bleeding symptoms.

 In some cases, female carriers of hemophilia can have low levels (<50%) of either factor VIII or factor IX and may experience bleeding symptoms.
-Female carriers who have bleeding symptoms are called symptomatic carriers and can exhibit the symptoms of mild hemophilia.
+Female carriers who have bleeding symptoms are considered to have mild hemophilia.

 Daughters of a Father with Hemophilia and a Carrier Mother